hashicorp/terraform-aws-nomad/README.md

 1. Use the [install-consul
    module](https://github.com/gruntwork-io/consul-aws-blueprint/tree/master/modules/install-consul) from the Consul AWS Blueprint and the [install-nomad module](/modules/install-nomad) from this Blueprint in a Packer template to create an AMI with Consul and Nomad.

-Or just use our official public AMIs:
+   If you are just experimenting with this Blueprint, you may find it more convenient to use one of our official public AMIs:
    - [Latest Ubuntu 16 AMIs](/_docs/ubuntu16-ami-list.md).
    - [Latest Amazon Linux AMIs](/_docs/amazon-linux-ami-list.md).

+   **WARNING!
+Do NOT use these AMIs in your production setup.
+In production, you should build your own AMIs in your own AWS account.**

 1. Deploy a small number of server nodes (typically, 3) using the [consul-cluster module](https://github.com/gruntwork-io/consul-aws-blueprint/tree/master/modules/consul-cluster).
 Execute the [run-consul script](https://github.com/gruntwork-io/consul-aws-blueprint/tree/master/modules/run-consul) and the